 Continuous integration is a software engineering practice that attempts to improve quality and reduce the time taken to deliver software by applying small and frequent quality control efforts.
 It is characterized by these key practices:

-Use of a version control system to track changes.
+A version control system is used to track changes.

 All developers commit to the main code line, head and trunk, every day.

 The product is built on every commit operation.

 The build must be automated and fast.

 There should be automated deployment to a production-like environment.

 Results of all builds are published, so that everyone can see if anyone breaks a build.